open-make/airtrack-doc-website/PixyCamConfig.md

 - Afterwards in the Pixymon viewer: A box should be visible around both colors at the bottom side of the platform with a "s" and "phi" value.

 The detection configuration will be saved on the PixyCam and can be used with the Arduino scripts.

+## Configuration of coordinates {pagestep}

+In the definitions.h you need to specify the y-axis minimum and maximum coordinates of the movement of the platform.
+Further you need to change the y-axis motor threshold which triggers the motor if the mouse is in the lane.
+As the mouse moves forwards in a lane, the platform moves to the non reward side of the air table.
+You need to determine the y-axis value when the mouse is deep enough in the lane.

+In definitions.h the PixyCam coordinates for our set up are set to:

+- this->y_threshold_min = 45
+- this->y_threshold_max = 190
+- this->y_motor_threshold = 115

 >i **Note**